Even as the Perseverance rover approaches Mars, technology on board is paying off on Earth.

 The simulation lets customers check their designs for any issues or flaws before production begins, he said.
 “A simple mistake can cost a lot of money and time.”

 While it was conceived to help customers finalize their designs, the company discovered that it was useful in-house as well.
 The manufacturing process can result in discrepancies between the original CAD model and the final product, Samala explained.
 The simulation “serves as a source of truth on the factory floor, to communicate the designer’s intent.
 The first thing we look at is the simulation.”

 He said delivering a product that met NASA standards has helped the company get into several other space systems, including satellites and rockets.

-Meanwhile, Chris Basset, who designed the circuit board at JPL, looks forward to the moment the camera footage is beamed back from Mars after Perseverance’s landing Feb.
-18, 2021.
+Meanwhile, Chris Basset, who designed the circuit board at JPL, looks forward to the moment the camera footage is beamed back from Mars after Perseverance’s landing on February 18, 2021.
 “This is so far outside of what we usually do that it’s super-exciting,” he said.
 “I can’t wait to see those images.”